RichardValerosoUniverse/World-at-35/README.md

 10. Metropolitan Cathedral of San Pedro in Davao City
 11. Municipality of Santa Cruz, Province of DDS
 12. Southern Philippines Medical Center
-13. Quiapo Church in Manila City
+13. Minor Basilica of the Black Nazarene in Manila City
 14. Araneta City in Cubao
 15. SM Advantage Card
 16. Karada Gift Certificate